skeeto/blowpipe/README.md

     $ blowcrypt -E -k keyfile < data.zip > data.zip.enc
     $ blowcrypt -D -k keyfile > data.zip < data.zip.enc

-The CBC-MAC usage is a little dubious, especially considering these are variable-length messages.
+The CBC-MAC usage is slightly dubious, especially considering these are variable-length messages.
 However, it's seeded with a unique, one-time key, separate from the CTR mode key, so hopefully there aren't any real issues.